Symmetry Energy Effects on the Mixed Hadron-Quark Phase at High Baryon Density: Introduction

 Several suggestions are already present about the possibility of interesting isospin effects on the transition to a mixed hadron-quark phase at high baryon density \cite{muller,ditoro,erice08}.
 This seems to be a very appealing physics program for the new facilities, FAIR at GSI-Darmstadt \cite{fair} and NICA at JINR-Dubna \cite{nica}, where heavy ion beams (even unstable, with large isospin asymmetry) will be available with good intensities in the 1-30 AGeV energy region.

-The weak point of those predictions is the lack of a reliable equation of state that can describe with the same confidence the two phases, hadronic and deconfined.
-On the other hand this also represents a strong theory motivation to work on more refined effective theories for a strong interacting matter.
+The weak point of those predictions is the lack of a reliable Equation of State (EoS) that can describe in a consistent way the two phases, hadronic and deconfined, at high baryon density.

+In particular all the Two-EoS models obviously cannot reproduce continous transitions, like second order phase transitions or cross-overs.
+However they can be useful to check if we can have a first-order transition at lower temperatures.
+In the latter case, while we cannot localize the corresponding Critical End Point, we can study with some confidence the properties of the mixed phase region if realistic effective interactions in the two phases are used.
+Such discussion will also lead to a strong motivation to work on more refined effective theories for a strong interacting matter.
+The aim of our paper is just to show new results, on the dependence on the EoS choices in the two phases and on possible observables, that would further stimulate the search in the field, in theory as well as in experiment.

+Isospin effects on the transition are ruled by the symmetry term in the two phases.
+For the hadronic side in all the Two-EoS approaches, so far mostly applied to develop hybrid models for neutron stars, a rather strong density dependence of the symmetry energy has been used \cite{muller,ditoro,erice08,burgio02,haensel05,nicotra06,baldo07,burgio08, providencia09}.
+This point however is still open mainly due to the present lack of good data for isospin effects on Heavy Ion Collisions at intermediate energies, in particular on collective flows and particle productions \cite{baranPR,fuwo06,baoPR,trautmann10,giordano10,ditoro10}.
+Here we extend our study also to cases with a much softer hadronic symmetry term in order to check the ``robustness'' of the expected isospin effects.

+For the quark matter MIT-Bag \cite{MIT}, in refs. \cite{muller,ditoro,erice08,burgio02,haensel05,nicotra06}, or Nambu-Jona Lasinio (NJL) \cite{NJL,buballa05}, in refs. \cite{baldo07,burgio08,providencia09}, models have been adopted, always without explicit isospin dependent contributions.
+Here we also mainly used standard MIT-Bag models, but we also discuss the consequence of some isospin effects in NJL approaches and possible indirect corrections due to the color-pairing residual interaction \cite{pagliara10}.

+We finally like to note that the isospin dependence predictions can be also used in the opposite way: if we see such isospin effects on the sensitive observables suggested here we can get more confidence on the reliability of the used EoS's in the two phases.

+This is the plan of the paper.
+In Sect.I we present a simple motivation for a first order transition with isospin effects.
+In Sect.II the procedure to construct the ``binodal surface'' from the Gibbs conditions is presented, with particular attention to the physical interpretation of the observed end point.
+Properties of the mixed phase are evaluated in Sect.III, using different density dependent symmetry terms for the hadron sector.
+Sect.IV is devoted to the introduction of isospin contributions in the quark effective EoS.
+Sensitive observables in collisions of neutron-rich ions at intermediate energies are suggested in Sect.V, with relative perspectives.
+Finally in Appendix A we present details of the used effective hadron interactions and in Appendix B the isospin dependent extension of the NJL model discussed in the paper.